QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/singleton.md

 [Go back](..)

+We want only one instance of a class.

 We will have a private static attribute, having the type of our class.
 And we will have a method usually called ``getInstance`` returning the instance.
 The constructor is usually private.

 **Lazy instantiation**